Dark Side of the Town, Penrith

 Courses

-Controls must be taken in the correct order, but depending on the route you take you may happen to pass by and “register” later or earlier controls, but even if you do, just like in normal orienteering, you must still execute the controls in the correct order for the course.
-Control “sites” are mainly things like trees, walls, seats, footpath junctions, buildings.
-All the control sites worked with Garmin watches, a couple didn’t work with mobile phone (but maybe because I didn’t wait around when my watch had gone off).
-In Maprun I have set the “punch” distance as 15m; if GPS works properly then this should be sufficient but there is always a degree of uncertainty.
-This is meant to be a fun event.
+Controls should be taken in the correct order.
+Depending on the route you take you may happen to pass by and “register” later or earlier controls, but even if you do, just like in normal orienteering, you should still visit the controls in the correct order for the course.
+All control sites are virtual and will be things like path junctions, trees, walls, seats, buildings; other than MapRun beeping to indicate you have been there will be nothing at the control sites.

 MapRun

 We will be using MapRun “CheckSites”, although as it’s only a bit of fun you can just run using the map and not use MapRun if you wish.
-When you check in at the pub to get your map you will also get the CheckSites code to download the map & course onto your phone (or Garmin if you have a compatible watch & have installed the MaprunG app from Garmin Connect).
+When you check in at the Arturo Lounge to get your map you will also get the CheckSites code to download the map & course onto your phone (or Garmin if you have a compatible watch & have installed the MaprunG app from Garmin Connect).
+Controls are set with a 15m distance parameter.
+In testing some controls triggered early; if this happens you have the choice of continuing to the control site (because that’s what you would have to do in the real sport) or simply carry on to the next control.
+The choice is yours.

 We may produce a very informal set of results with the times taken for the 2 courses which we may send by email (they will not be on the BL website).